 How to Prevent Cervical Instability

 Cervical instability is common in people with connective tissue disorders.
-Individuals at a higher risk, like Ehlers-Danlos syndrome, will need to actively prevent cervical instability.
+Individuals at a higher risk, like with Ehlers-Danlos syndrome, will need to actively prevent cervical instability.

 To prevent cervical instability: